 Not all mushrooms you may grow may look as uniform in appearance as the one shown immediately below.
 Appearance or thickness will vary but this is not important, you are not eating it.
 The important thing is that the tea ferments properly.

-We strongly recommend that all customers brew their tea using the EASY BREW METHOD and not the old fashion traditional way.
+I strongly recommend that all customers brew their tea using the EASY BREW METHOD and not the old fashion traditional way.
 Directions are free when you purchase cultures.

-Images of Kombucha Mushrooms – Not Mold
+Kombucha Mushrooms With No Mold

 The below photos are those of mushroom grown by novice brewers.
 Growth formation of the mushroom often varies when fermenting the tea the old fashion traditional way, as does the quality and taste of the tea.
 Use of our EASY BREW METHOD lessens the variability in the quality and taste of the tea produced.